-Supply staff and other visiting staff will be given the school's Visiting Staff Leaflet from the admin office.
+Supply staff and other visiting staff will be given the school's Visiting Staff Leaflet.

 17. Safer recruitment

 Our school endeavours to ensure that we do our utmost to employ 'safe' staff and allow 'safe' volunteers to work with children by following the guidance in Keeping Children Safe in Education 2016 together with WSCB and the school's Safer Recruitment policies.